OptMerge: Unifying Multimodal LLM Capabilities and Modalities via Model Merging: MLLMs Merging Benchmark

-Following Task Arithmetic~\cite{ilharcoediting}, we employ a single coefficient $\lambda$ to scale the merged vector before adding it to the base model.
+\textbf{Merging details.} Following Task Arithmetic~\citep{ilharcoediting}, we employ a single coefficient $\lambda$ to scale the merged vector before adding it to the base model.
 For all model merging methods, we determine the optimal merging coefficient $\lambda$ by searching within the range [0.1, 0.3, 0.5, 0.7, 1.0, 1.5].
-In our implementation, we use the Adam optimizer with a learning rate of 1e-5 for InternVL while applying the SGD optimizer with a learning rate of 1e-4 for QwenVL.
+In our implementation, the rank size $k$ in \cref{eq: fullft} is simply defined as the rank of each task vector divided by the number of tasks (\ie, 5).
+We use the Adam optimizer with a learning rate of 1e-5 for InternVL while applying the SGD optimizer with a learning rate of 1e-4 for QwenVL.
 The number of optimization iterations is set to 300.
-Consistent with prior work~\cite{cheng2025whoever}, we apply our method exclusively to the linear layer in the model.
+We apply our method exclusively to the linear layer in the model.